2009-2010 Concert Season

 4:00pm; Greater Boston Vineyard Church, 170 Rindge Avenue

-The Cambridge Symphony Orchestra has commissioned a new work from Lisa Bielawa, which will be premiered as part of this concert.
+The Cambridge Symphony Orchestra has commissioned a new work from Lisa Bielawa in celebration of the orchestra's 35th anniversary.
+The piece, entitled Emerald Waltz, will be premiered at this concert.
 Click here for more info.

 Saturday, May 29, 2010 ROME

-Brooklyn Rider and Lisa Bielawa will perform the new work she composes in Rome while at the Academy as one of the 2009 Rome Prize winners.
+Brooklyn Rider and Lisa Bielawa will perform Graffiti dell’amante, which she is composing in Rome while at the Academy as one of the 2009 Rome Prize winners.
+Inspired by Roland Barthes’ playful yet poignant collection of poems A Lover’s Discourse: Fragments, Graffiti dell’amante is an open-ended song cycle for string quartet and soprano, in which the segments (called “Figures”) that are performed at each concert are selected by the audience members.
 Click here for more info.

 2008-2009 Concert Season